malgebary/Azure-Route-Server-MicroHack/README.md

  7  10.3.0.4 (10.3.0.4)  17.601 ms  17.588 ms  18.202 ms
  8  10.3.0.4 (10.3.0.4)  20.144 ms  20.132 ms  20.120 ms
 ```
+> We will get same result when tracing from Spoke1-VM to 10.2.X.X and 10.0.X.X

 ☝️ Why we didn't get this looping issue in scenario 4 even though the NVAs NICs route table are the same as in this scenario?